HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

-# VSCode Assembly Debugging with UCDavis CSIF
+# VSCode Remote Assembly Debugging on UCDavis CSIF Computers

 Debug your assembly code remotely on CSIF with VS Code on your local machine!